 If you couldn't find an item in one of those stores, you probably couldn't find it.
 At Brown Thomson you could buy a Cadillac along with a full line of automotive supplies.

 Hartford's downtown department stores appealed to all the senses.
 At Sage Allen, the aroma of spicy sticky buns pulled customers into the downtown basement.
-Shoppers also loved G. Fox's cream-cheese-and-date-nut-brea-sandwiches.
+Shoppers also loved G. Fox's cream-cheese-and-date-nut-bread-sandwiches.

 None of the downtown department stores treated their customers as well as G. Fox.
-If a customer wanted to return a spool of thread, the G. Fox fleet would pick up the thread.
+If a customer wanted to return a spool of thread, a vehicle from the G. Fox fleet would pick up the thread.

 Since 1847, the store always offered free home delivery, first by wheelbarrow, then by horse-drawn carriage, then by car and truck.
 In 1947, G. Fox marked its 100th anniversary by delivering packages by helicopter.
 On Christmas Eve, G. Fox kept a small staff and drivers on standby until midnight for desperate parents who needed an emergency Christmas gift.